top of page

 naxi.png

-inspired by Na Xi ancient music, compose an electrical acoustic piece "Buried Civilization"
+Inspired by Na Xi ancient music, compose an electrical acoustic piece "Buried Civilization"

 Buried civilizationZiyue Yang